Lombiq/Hastlayer-SDK/Docs/WorkingWithHastlayer.md

 - Method invocation and access to custom properties (i.e. properties that have a custom getter or setter, so not auto-properties) cost multiple clock cycles as a baseline.
 Try to avoid having many small methods and custom properties (or methods you can also inline, see the "Writing Hastlayer-compatible .NET code" section).
 - Arithmetic operations take longer with larger number types so always use the smallest data type necessary (e.g. use `int` instead of `long` if its range is enough).
 This only applies to data types larger than 32b since smaller number types will be cast to `int` any way.
 However smaller data types lower the resource usage on the FPGA, so it's still beneficial to use them.
-- Use constants where applicable to the constant values can be substituted instead of keeping read-only variables.
+- Use constants where applicable so the constant values can be substituted instead of keeping read-only variables.
 - Memory access with `SimpleMemory` is relatively slow, so keep memory access to the minimum (use local variables and objects as temporary storage instead).
 - Loops with a large number of iterations but with some very basic computation inside them: this is because every iteration is at least one clock cycle, so again multiple operations can't be packed into a single clock cycle.
 Until Hastlayer does [loop unrolling](https://github.com/Lombiq/Hastlayer-SDK/issues/14) manual unrolling [can help](https://stackoverflow.com/questions/2349211/when-if-ever-is-loop-unrolling-still-useful).